carj/pyPreservica/docs/index.rst

     >>>     print(folders.title)

-If you want **all** the entities below a point in the hierarchy, i.e a recursive list of all folders and assets the you can call ``all_descendants()`` this is a generator function which returns a lazy iterator will which make repeated calls to the server for each page of results.
+If you want **all** the entities below a point in the hierarchy, i.e a recursive list of all folders and Assets the you can call ``all_descendants()`` this is a generator function which returns a lazy iterator will which make repeated calls to the server for each page of results.